jverwaer/RootHairML/README.md

 import sys
 sys.path.append("..")

-# imports the rhsegmentor (most important functions are available at the top level of the package)
+# imports the RootHairML (most important functions are available at the top level of the package)
-import rhsegmentor as rh
+import RootHairML as rh
-from rhsegmentor import utils
+from RootHairML import utils
-from rhsegmentor import sample_data_generator
+from RootHairML import sample_data_generator

 # basic imports for visualization, image loading and classification
 import matplotlib.pyplot as plt